-1. Eliminating the simultaneous pooling of milk on the order and on a State-operated milk order that has marketwide pooling.
+1. Eliminating the simultaneous pooling of milk on the order when already pooled on a Stateoperated milk order that has marketwide pooling.

 2. Allowing overbase milk from California to remain as eligible for pooling on the Upper Midwest Federal milk order.